Moving to Karlsruhe, Germany

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

-"I asked future co-workers who lived in the area then I visited those areas they suggested," said one expat who made the move to Karlsruhe.
+"I asked future co-workers who lived in the area then I visited those areas they suggested," said one expat in Karlsruhe.

 What is a typical expat home or apartment like in Karlsruhe?

 "Expat homes and apartments in Karlsruhe are typically modern and spacious.
 Many of the apartments are located in the city center, close to shops, restaurants, and other amenities.
 The apartments are usually well-equipped with modern appliances and furnishings, and often have balconies or terraces.
 Many of the homes and apartments also have access to a communal garden or courtyard.
-Karlsruhe is known for its excellent public transportation system, so many expats find it easy to get around the city," commented one expat who made the move to Karlsruhe.
+Karlsruhe is known for its excellent public transportation system, so many expats find it easy to get around the city," remarked one expat in Karlsruhe, Germany.

 What is the average cost of housing in Karlsruhe?